 Racing to improve kids’ health

-RBC Capital Markets makes lasting impact
+RBC makes a lasting impact with Race for the Kids

 At the starting line of the RBC Race for the Kids at Comer Children’s Hospital, hundreds of runners and walkers line up, ready to race to the finish line on the University of Chicago’s campus in Hyde Park.
 The excitement builds as families and friends cheer from the sidelines of the 5K course.

-“We not only want to provide philanthropic support to Comer Children’s, but also to build camaraderie among our employees and engage our clients in a high-spirited event,” said Lauren Stanley Johnsen, global lead, digital channel strategy and U.S. head, brand content at RBC Capital Markets.
+“We not only want to provide philanthropic support to Comer Children’s but also to build camaraderie among our employees and engage our clients in a high-spirited event,” said Lauren Stanley Johnsen, global lead, digital channel strategy and U.S. head, brand content at RBC Capital Markets.

-Since RBC became the title sponsor, overall fundraising has increased significantly, with race proceeds supporting more than 13 pediatric research projects, ranging from asthma to food allergies to neuroblastoma, the most common cancer in infants.
+Since RBC became the title sponsor, overall fundraising has increased significantly, with race proceeds supporting more than 26 pediatric research projects, ranging from asthma to food allergies to neuroblastoma, the most common cancer in infants.

-In addition to serving as the title sponsor, RBC has donated more than $800,000 to Comer Children’s.
 In recent years, the RBC Race for the Kids at Comer Children’s also introduced two events for children, the Kids’ Mile and Kids’ Dash.

 “Children need access to health care in order to reach their full potential,” Stanley Johnsen said.
 “Comer Children’s does this important work in the Chicago community, while also advancing pediatric research that has a global impact.”